Investing Taxes in Spain (2026):

 If flexibility to switch is important, a Spanish index mutual fund wrapper (MyInvestor, Indexa Capital) alongside your ETF holdings may be more tax-efficient long-term.
 ETF sales are always taxable disposals — plan accordingly.

 If your foreign financial assets exceed €50,000, set a calendar reminder for the January–March window.
 Late filing is penalised; non-filing is penalised more severely.
-One missed year is manageable; multiple years creates serious exposure.
+AEAT receives CRS data from foreign brokers automatically — non-disclosure is increasingly easy to detect.

 The difference in wealth tax between Madrid (0%) and Catalonia or Valencia (up to 2.75–3.45%) amounts to thousands of euros annually for portfolios above €700,000.
-This is a legitimate and significant planning consideration.
+AEAT scrutinises artificial moves to lower-tax regions — genuine relocation requires genuine life change.

 The six-month window from registration is hard.
 Missing it forfeits the regime for your entire Spanish residency.
 If you are newly relocating to Spain, consult an asesor fiscal before the deadline even if you are unsure whether the benefits apply.